 Yokota Air Base is also home to U.S. Forces Japan, a joint service headquarters coordinating matters affecting U.S. and Japanese defense relations, and Fifth Air Force, whose mission is to enhance the U.S. deterrent posture and, if necessary, provide tactical fighter and military airlift support for offensive air operations.

-Population Served includes more than 8,000 Military Personnel and family members.
+The population served includes more than 8,000 Military Personnel and family members.
 With DoD civilians, Japanese, and others, the total population is over 11,000.

 04Visiting / Living on Base